bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

 - [ ] Cartographer - The map has branches (bit of a lot of work probably)
 - [ ] Wanderer - Daily run mode with differnet mods.
 - [ ] ??? - Designer challenges.
 Variety of mixes of different stuff.
 One a week for a year, 52 challenges, can replay older ones.
 Rotates weekly as well.
 - [ ] You only have 5 coins slots.
-Coins may be upgraded beyond Tetrobol.
+Coins may be upgraded infinitely (Tetrobol +1/2/3...)
 - [ ] Twins - You have two rows of coins.
 Alternate between them each toss (in shop, a swap row button appears which switches between the rows when purchasing.
 In tollgate, prices are halves but both rows must pay the coins.)
 You also start with a coin which can swap itself for any coin in the other row (indestructable). basically when you activate the power, it shows the other row, you pick one, then it swaps the two.
 - [ ] Physician - You start with X life (slightly less than normal total sum).
 You do not replenish life each round.
 	- [ ] Alternative/replacement - Titan - You start with tons and tons of life, but you never gain more and strain never resets.
 - [ ] Philosopher - Except for the first toss each round, when flipped, coins always land on their opposite face.
 All tails penalties are reduced to 1.
-- [ ] Champion - 3 rounds with tollgate between each, all boss rounds, you get 300 souls at the start to build a board in the shop before the first round.
+- [ ] Champion - 3 rounds, all boss rounds, you get 300 souls at the start to build a board in the shop before the first round.
 - [ ] Tollgate after every round, but in smaller costs.
 - [ ] Devoted - You start with 3 permanent Obol copies of a random god coin.
 All other coins and coin upgrades costs 1.5x as many souls.
 - [ ] ??? - Only payoff coins (but still a few different types probably, and some that cast a 'power' on payoff such as Luckying or Blessing other coins.).
 Your only power is flipping a coin and its neighbors.
 You can use that power a limited number of times each toss.
 In the shop you can permanently upgrade this limit at an increasing soul cost.
 	- [ ] Maybe could have sub options of a few different 'single' power types?
 Such as normal reflip, uh freeze, uh... well there could probably be a few.
 The weird gravity pull one, some other reflip things.
 "Switch coin and neighbors to its other side".
 "Flip a coin to its other side.
 Then flip 2 other random coins." ???
-- [ ] ??? - No shop, instead start with 3 coins in an extra row with these abilities - Gain 1 random Obol, Upgrade 1 coin, Destroy 1 coin.
-	- [ ] Either these flip like normal OR you have a normal Obol and must pay souls to activate these abilities?
 - [ ] ??? - Your coins are randomized each round (not each toss)
 - [ ] ??? - Souls and life are the same.
 End round whenever.
 Strain increases exponentially.
 - [ ] Limited coinpool - 10 coins possible, shown on map, some degree of smart randomization.